 - MBT-therapists should be professionals trained in MBT (MBT-interventions, theories and so on).
-A budget should be provided for training of the whole team (including maintenance training). - The case load of patients who are actually in treatment per therapist, is limited, enabling the therapist to keep all patients well enough in mind (maximum of 16-18 cases to whom the therapist is the primary clinician, this amount does not include the patients with low frequent follow up care). - MBT supervisors should work for sufficient time in the MBT unit, even if they are not directly involved in direct patient care. - 5.1.2.
+A budget should be provided for training of the whole team (including maintenance training). - The case load of patients who are actually in treatment per therapist, is limited, enabling the therapist to keep all patients well enough in mind (Maximum of 16-18 cases to whom the therapist is the primary clinician employed on a full-time basis.
+This amount does not include the patients with low frequent follow up care). - MBT supervisors should work for sufficient time in the MBT unit, even if they are not directly involved in direct patient care. - 5.1.2.
 Continuous efforts to deliver a consistent and coherent treatment and to provide continuity within the treatment

 It is crucial to maintain consistency, continuity and coherence (3 C's) of treatment, because individuals with PDs detect and exploit inconsistency.
-Patients with BPD are - especially in the initial stages of treatment - severely fragmented.
-From a psychodynamic perspective, inconsistency arises when 'splitting' occurs within teams.
+Patients with BPD are - especially in the initial stages of treatment severely fragmented.
+From a psychodynamic perspective, inconsistency arises when 'splitting' occurs within teams, where different team members start to operate independently of each other, providing contradictory responses and decisions related to patients.
 Splitting can have different causes, including problems in team communication, unresolved transference and countertransference issues, or incomplete understanding of theory and interventions.
 It is imperative that therapists work together to ensure that they all understand the process of treatment, the reasons for interventions, and how to implement them.
 Consistency and continuity in therapeutic stance and interventions over time and during sessions should be provided by the team.
 Confusion within therapists can possibly engender panic in the patient which in turn will lead to destabilization.
-It is important for all involved therapists react consistently and enhance continuity over sessions.
+It is important that all involved therapists react consistently and enhance continuity over sessions.
+Nevertheless, throughout the course of treatment it is expected that a multiplicity of perspectives will sometimes emerge about patients and how to navigate clinical decisions.
+A wellfunctioning, mentalizing team is able to reflect on and synthesize these perspectives in a coherent way.
 Finally, coherence, consistency and continuity are especially challenging when external services are involved in the treatment (for example crisis services).
 Therefore, the 3 C's require an active effort from the whole team.
 The following strategies can help: